alphagov/pay-js-commons/README.md

 - [Releasing a new version](#releasing-a-new-version)

 ## Browsered scripts
-This is a colection of client side scripts we use throught the GOV.UK Pay in the browser.
-We call it browsered because they are written in Node.js and _browsered_ by Browserify to make them safe for all our browsers.
+This is a collection of client side scripts we use throughout GOV.UK Pay in the browser.
+We call it `browsered` because they are written in Node.js and _browsered_ by Browserify to make them safe for all our browsers.
 We browserify [within the microservice when it’s compiled](https://github.com/alphagov/pay-selfservice/blob/master/Gruntfile.js#L128).